brsm019/brsm019/README.md

 ### About Me

 A software engineer with expertise in algorithm design, cloud computing and proficiency in creating high-performance solutions that drive business success.

-Here are some of the projects I have worked on!

 Feel free to get in touch, you can reach me on [LinkedIn](https://www.linkedin.com/in/bradleyjsmith1/) or via email at <brsm019@gmail.com>